 The Murrup Barak Institute and Wilin Centre provide support to all Indigenous Australian students enrolled at Melbourne, as well as those wishing to apply.
 Dedicated teams of student support professionals offer information, advice and support on a wide range of academic, cultural and personal matters to help your transition to university studies.

 Our purpose is to make an enduring contribution to Indigenous Australia through the transformative impact of education and employment for Indigenous Australians, who either come to study or work at the University of Melbourne.

 The Indigenous Student Success Team at Murrup Barak works with Indigenous Australian students to ensure they have the necessary support around them, which enables them to build their capacity to make decisions to maximise their academic, global, social and cultural experiences with us.

 Learn more about student support through Murrup Barak

 Wilin Centre for Indigenous Arts and Cultural Development

 The Wilin Centre works with Aboriginal and Torres Strait Islander communities to identify, recruit and support potential and practicing Indigenous artists to study and refine their academic and artistic skills at the Faculty of Fine Arts and Music at the University of Melbourne.
 Situated at the heart of the Melbourne Arts Precinct, the Wilin Centre fosters innovation in the research, development, advocacy and presentation of Indigenous arts and cultural practice.

-You may be eligible for an Access Melbourne scholarship to help with the costs of study and living in Melbourne.
-You could be guaranteed entry to select undergraduate degree, plus be automatically considered for scholarships.
+You could be eligible for a Melbourne Access Scholarship to help with the costs of study and living in Melbourne.
+Or, you could even be eligible for guaranteed entry to select undergraduate degrees, plus be automatically considered for scholarships.

 Acknowledgement of country